 Eat in local establishments and from locally sourced ingredients.
 Not only will you be tasting some of the best food you will also find yourself more immersed in the community.
 Shop at local shops and markets for food and other items such as clothes and gifts.
 Avoid western chains where possible.

 What to do

-Do your research before you go and look for tour operators who have some kind of verification and support the local community.
+Do your research before you go and look for tour operators who have some kind of verification, sustainable practices and support local communities.
 Don’t participate in tours where animals are not correctly treated.
 For example, elephant rides or walking with lions.
-Choose low impact tours like hiking or cycling.
+Consider natural resources and choose low impact tours like hiking or cycling.
 Make sure you are aware of any local customs.
 Research local activities and get involved.
 This could be a local cooking course, theatre production, or festival

 Top considerations for sustainable travel

 If you only change 3 things about how you travel.
 Change how you get there.
 Stay somewhere that considers the environment and employs local people.
 Support local businesses such as shops, cafes and markets.

 We hope this has been interesting and will help you reduce your carbon footprint.
 To get more tips on easy sustainable living click here